 To obtain a correct flash exposure, the flash output will be set to match the automatically-set aperture (autoflash exposure).
-The flash sync speed can be set from 1/200 sec. to 30 sec.
+The flash sync speed can be set from 30 sec. to 1/200 sec.

 Av: Changing the Depth of Field